 Do you want to diversify even more?

 Some of the shares in the sector can be expensive, which can be off-putting for some investors.
-Fortunately, thanks to fractional investing on BUX Zero, you can buy fractional shares of companies such as Alphabet or Amazon from as little as 10 euros.
+Fortunately, thanks to fractional investing on BUX Zero, you can buy fractional shares of companies such as Alphabet or Amazon for as little as 10 euros.

 All views, opinions, and analyses in this article should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.